Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Proofs

 \section{Proofs}

 We start by stating background lemmas from the literature in \cref{sec:background}.
-Then we proceed with our proof: \begin{enumerate} \item In \cref{lem:rel-policy}, we bound the change in relative value between two policies which are consecutive iterates of the NPG algorithm. \item In \cref{lem:uniform-pr}, we bound the hitting time $\tau_k(s)$ for high-reward states $s$ under high-average-reward policies, such as the policies which are iterates of the NPG algorithm. \item In \cref{lem:bound-vk}, we bound the relative value of all NPG iterates in all states $s$, in comparison to the initial policy $\pi_0$. \item In \cref{sec:main-proof}, we prove our main result, \cref{thm:main}, making use of our quadratic-relative-value assumption on our initial policy $\pi_0$. \end{enumerate}
+Then we proceed with our proof: \begin{enumerate} \item In \cref{lem:stable}, we show that all NPG iterates $\pi_k$ are stable. \item In \cref{lem:rel-policy}, we bound the change in relative value between two policies which are consecutive iterates of the NPG algorithm. \item In \cref{lem:uniform-pr}, we bound the hitting time $\tau_k(s)$ for high-reward states $s$ under high-average-reward policies, such as the policies which are iterates of the NPG algorithm. \item In \cref{lem:bound-vk}, we bound the relative value of all NPG iterates in all states $s$, in comparison to the initial policy $\pi_0$. \item In \cref{sec:main-proof}, we prove our main result stated in full generality, \cref{thm:general-main}, making use of our quadratic-relative-value assumption on our initial policy $\pi_0$. \item In \cref{sec:bound-mw}, we prove that the MaxWeight policy achieves a quadratically-growing relative value function for any queueing system in the Generalized Switch with Static Environment (GSSE) family of queues. \item Finally, in \cref{sec:queueing-main}, we prove \cref{thm:queueing-main}, our main result stated specifically for GSSE queues. \end{enumerate}

-\subsection{\green{Background lemmas}}
+\subsection{Background lemmas}

 We start by restating results from the literature.
 Note that \cref{lem:monotonic-q,lem:monotonic-j} were each originally proven in a setting with fixed $\beta$, but the proofs still hold unchanged in our setting with variable $\beta_s$.